lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ### Equisized Case

-This is valid if all items have the same size.
+This is valid if every item has the same size.

 ```
 *--------------------------------------------------*--------------------------------*